NOTE: Image is not to scale.

 This case looks complex, but is actually rather simple.
 Since airplanes tend to fly a wider pattern than gliders, merely keep your pattern tight and you should be in good shape.

-Vertically, the glider glide-path should be well above the airplanes glidepath.
-So, the best approach is to attempt to time your approach so that you’re not arriving at the same time as the airplane, and to ensure that you’re above the airplane glidepath.
-(Be cautious of airplanes flying a “high final” to a “long landing”.)
+Vertically, the glider glide-path should be well above the airplane’s glidepath.
+So, the best approach is to attempt to time your approach to minimize the conflicts (be cautious of airplanes flying a “high final” to a “long landing”).